gongzhimin/Membership-Inference-Attack-in-Federated-Learning/report/The-report-of-passive-attack.md

 There are two vital issues that still confuse me.

-- What do these parameters contain, and what is their mathematical significance?
+- What do these parameters contain, and what do they mean mathematically?
 - Why the gradient of x can be added directly to the model parameters?

 #### The Isolating Attacker